rax1795/CarLiteSG/README.md

 # MapSmoo
- Visualising and underastanding car lite scores in singapore utilising a GIS
+ Visualising and understanding car lite scores in Singapore utilising a GIS